carfYunxl/RzEditor/README.md

 # RzLib
-A useful library for self-own daily work!
+- some personal like library for daily work

--FileTraveler
-A file handle to ease the use of file operation.
+  - FileTraveler : a easy use file operation class
+- windows native socket API server
+  - RzServer : a windows server
+- others...

 # CMD
 - **send**